topthreat/PS_Audition_ReversePShellLab/readme.md

-# 🚀 Ethical Hacking Lab 🚀
-# Reverse Shell with PowerShell and Netcat
+# 🚀 Ethical Hacking Lab - :computer: Reverse Shell with PowerShell and Netcat

 ## Create a reverse shell connection using PowerShell and NetCat.